 Behind the Scenes: Concept Development

-Introducing Q1 Productions: Behind the Scenes, an eight part series that takes a closer look into how Q1 Productions develops and executes a curated platform of executive education with a foundation of meaningful industry research, collaborative knowledge share and networking.
-Each part of the series will be contributed by a different Conference Program Manager to provide a comprehensive view into the thoughtfulness and detail that makes up each and every one of our programs.
+Introducing Q1 Productions: Behind the Scenes, an eight-part series detailing how Q1 Productions develops and executes a curated platform of executive education with a foundation of meaningful industry research, collaborative knowledge share and networking.
+Our Conference Program Managers will walk you through an entire program from concept development to the on-site experience, sharing a comprehensive view into the thoughtfulness and detail that makes us unique.

 New Conference Concept Development: An Art and a Science